pradeep-isawasan/academic-kickstart/content/post/0toNa.md

 ```
 {{< figure library="true" src="datadescribe.PNG" lightbox="true" >}}

 The red arrow indicate the minimum value in each column.
-Note that column x, y, z, the dimensions of these diamonds, in mm have minimum value o.
+Note that column x, y, z, the dimensions of these diamonds, in mm have minimum value 0.

 We know that diamonds can’t have a width of 0 mm, so these values kind of unusual and must be incorrect.

+## Whats wrong with having 0 ?

+If 0 is the real value, for example 0 mark in an exam, we can keep it.

+Now, imagine 0 is a data error, like the diamods dataset, it will really effect the data distribution.

 ## Handling the Unusual Value
 We first locate and count this 0's.